MasameEh/Basic-Calculator/README.md

 Basic calculator using 4x4 Keypad and 16x2 LCD interfacing with AVR (ATmega32)
 ## 1. How to build .hex

-* by any suitable IDE such as Atmel, MPLAB.
+* By any suitable IDE such as Atmel, MPLAB.

 ## 2. How to test on software